This website uses cookies

 How to Measure Web Performance?

 There are different tools available online to measure the loading time of a website.
-I recommend three tools with which you can get multiple performance metrics of your website.
+I recommend three tools with which you can get multiple performance metrics for your website.

 Note that a bad rating does not necessarily signify a slow store.
 However, solving these issues could have a serious impact on the performance of a WooCommerce store.